FOR A SAFER SPACE

 Gestalt

-- A holistic, person-centered form of psychotherapy that is focused on an individual’s present life and challenges rather than delving into past experiences.
+- A holistic, person-centered form of psychotherapy that is focused on an

 Internal family systems

-- Creates methods and approaches to fix problems successfully within the inner group or family of a person.
+- Creates methods and approaches to fix problems successfully within the inner group

 Intersectionality

-- The connection between various social categories such as race, gender, ability, class, religion, sexual orientation, sexual identity, etc. The combination of identities can have a unique impact on the individual.
+orientation, sexual identity, etc. The combination of identities can have a unique impact on the individual.

 Mindfulness

-- The ability to be in the present, noticing thoughts good & bad without judgment.
+- The ability to be in the present, noticing thoughts good & bad without

 Mindfulness-based therapies